maximilianh/multiSub/README.md

 multiSub accepts input sequences in fasta format and meta data in tsv, csv or GISAID xls format.
 It will make some effort to clean the input data, e.g. skip missing sequences or remove empty meta data and warn about it.
-It can then create one or multiple output files, in NCBI, NCBI-tag, NCBI-ftp, ENA-xml or GISAID-csv format and upload to NCBI and ENA.
+It can then create one or multiple output files, in NCBI, NCBI-tag, NCBI-ftp, ENA-xml or GISAID-csv format and directly upload to NCBI, ENA or GISAID.
-An upload for GISAID is planned.

 The script takes care of the different ways to format the virus names (for example, hCov-19 for GISAID, SARS-CoV-2 for NCBI), translates the different ways to specify